OHDSI/CohortGenerator/README.md

 # Introduction

-This R package contains functions for instantiating cohorts using data in the CDM.
+This R package contains functions for generating cohorts using data in the CDM.

 # Features

--   Instantiates cohorts cohorts against a CDM.
+-   Create a cohort table and generate [cohorts](https://ohdsi.github.io/TheBookOfOhdsi/Cohorts.html) against an OMOP CDM.
 -   Provides functions for generating SQL from [CirceR](https://github.com/OHDSI/CirceR) compliant JSON definitions.
 -   Provides functions for performing incremental tasks.
-This is used by CohortGenerator to skip any cohorts that were successfully instantiated in a previous run.
+This is used by CohortGenerator to skip any cohorts that were successfully generated in a previous run.
 This functionality is generic enough for other packages to use for performing their own incremental tasks.

 # Example